citycoins/governance/ccips/ccip-008/ccip-008-citycoins-sip-010-token-v2.md

 This CCIP replaces the token standard in CCIP-005 and is not backwards compatible, however any existing CityCoin deployed based on CCIP-005 can be converted to the equivalent CityCoin deployed based on procedures set forth in this CCIP.

-TODO: Need to frame this in reference to an exit block height
+The implementation needs to occur before Stacks block 59,497 in order for the total supply to be in sync with future CityCoins.

 ### Token Conversion

 The CCIP-005 token contracts for MIA[^4] and NYC[^5] are currently deployed to the Stacks mainnet.

+The CCIP-008 token contracts will be deployed to the Stacks mainnet and replace the functionality of the CCIP-005 token contracts.

-In order to upgrade these tokens to be compliant with CCIP-008, the following steps must be taken:
+In order to make the upgrade as seamless as possible, contract functions will be provided that:

-- activation block height set to previous values versus current
-- wrapper function to burn/mint CCIP-005 to CCIP-008
-- idea: wrapper included on MIA/NYC mining or stacking calls
+- allow direct conversion by burning the CCIP-005 asset and minting the CCIP-008 asset
+- allow conversion through mining and stacking within the newly deployed core contract
-  - could be limited for a certain number of blocks
+  - this will be available for a set number of blocks due to increased costs
-  - need to know additional costs here
+  - once the end block height passes, the direct conversion will remain available

+In addition, the activation block height and coinbase thresholds will be preserved for the original CCIP-005 token contracts, so that all emissions schedule between current and future CityCoins will be synchronized.

 ## Activation

-This CCIP will be voted on using CCIP-011[^6].
+This CCIP will be voted on using a vote contract that adheres to CCIP-011[^6].

 ## Reference Implementations

-TODO: add references
+TODO: add references after deployment

 ## Footnotes